nkabbara/nkabbara.github.io/now.md

 layout: page
 title: "now"
 created: 2024-12-14
-updated: 2025-11-06
+updated: 2025-11-10
-version: 1.10.12
+version: 1.11.12
 categories: now
 tags: hidden
 ---

-<small>_Last updated on Nov 6, 2025 from Buenos Aires._</small>
+<small>_Last updated on Nov 10, 2025 from Buenos Aires._</small>

 ## Tango

 My time in tango had always been at the periphery.
 When I look back at how my involvement in it has shaped my life and my relationships I wonder what would happen if I gave it more.
 This year I stopped wondering and went all in.
 I'm writing a memoir as I explore its profundity which is surprisingly acting as a guide that is helping me overcome many challenges.

 [Chapter three](https://nashkabbara.com/tango/book/) is out!
-Currently working on chapter 4: Technique Will Set You Free.
+Currently working on chapter 4.

 <img src="assets/vero-nash.jpeg" alt="Voyager Keyboard">